tripathics/notes-share/README.md

 1. The idea for making this project comes from here:
 <br>
-We had found that there is exceptionally no such web application where students can read pdf notes from college students/ friends as well as ask their doubts on a specific topics.
+We had found that there is exceptionally no such web application where students can read pdf notes from college students / friends as well as ask their doubts on a specific topics.

 2. We had started  creating the application with simple HTML and CSS code.